 A global framework for responsible ship finance

 We are proud to announce the Poseidon Principles – a new global framework for responsible ship finance.
-It is the important next step after the commitment of 55 industry leaders at our Annual Summit in Hong Kong to work together towards shipping’s decarbonization.

 The Poseidon Principles are the world’s first sector-specific, self-governing climate alignment agreement amongst financial institutions.
 They establish a global framework for assessing and disclosing the climate alignment of ship finance portfolios and are consistent with the policies and ambitions of the International Maritime Organization, including its ambition for greenhouse gas emissions to peak as soon as possible and to reduce shipping’s total annual GHG emissions by at least 50% by 2050.